c-wenlong/cellular-automata/docs/README.md

 - Wolves have a _ws%_ chance of dying from starvation if it does not eat a sheep.
 You can change _ws_ to fit your demostration.
 - Sheep have a _ss%_ chance of dying from starvation if it does not eat grass.
 You can change _ss_ to fit your demostration.

-| Overcroawding
+| Overcrowding

 - Wolves and Sheep can die from overcrowding.
-You can set `overcrowding_death` to `False` to remove deaths from overcrowding.
+You can set `overcrowding_death` to False to remove deaths from overcrowding.

 This setup creates a diverse environment where the initial number of entities varies with each simulation run, introducing variability and mimicking natural ecosystems' unpredictability.